tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Std_Dev_Risk.md

   dtype: float64
   ```

-* Portfolio and stock risk can be compared.
-Sorting the output from the `std` function in descending order (using `sort_values`) will display which portfolios/stocks have the most and least amounts of risk.
+* Sorting the output from the `std` function in descending order (using `sort_values`) will display which portfolios/stocks have the most and least amounts of risk.

   ```python
   # Identify the stock with the most and least risk